Vahid80Ahmadi/SPOD-based-velocity-and-length-scales/README.md

 # Spectral characteristics and a new Strouhal number scaling of noise emitting open hydrogen-enriched swirl-stabilized turbulent premixed flames

-The spectraly resolved velocity and length scales of noise sources in an open hydrogen-enriched swril-stablized can be defined using Spectral Proper Orthagonal Decomposition (PSOD).
+The spectraly resolved velocity and length scales of noise sources in an open hydrogen-enriched swril-stablized can be defined using Spectral Proper Orthagonal Decomposition (SPOD).

 This code includes the required MATALB scripts for calculating the velocity and lenght scales, and is cosidered as a part of supplementary material of [1].
 The mathematical and physical explanation of this code is provided in [1].